department-of-veterans-affairs/notification-api/app/README.md

 from today.

 ## message_limit default
-The service called "BVA" was created in the staging environment to update the message_limit of all services from 1000 to 100.
+The service called "BVA" was created in the Dev environment to update the message_limit of all services from 1000 to 100.